 While these hazards are typically covered by dwelling insurance, you should always check your own homeowners insurance policy to determine what it covers.

 What is not covered by dwelling insurance?

 A standard homeowners insurance policy typically does not cover floods, earthquakes, sewer backups or damage that occurs from a lack of maintenance.
 You may be able to buy additional coverage or a separate insurance policy to help cover some of these additional perils.
 For example, you may be able to add water backup coverage to your existing homeowners insurance policy to help cover sewer backups.
 Or, you may be able to buy flood insurance to help protect your home against flooding.
-Talk to your insurance agent to find out what options are available to you.
+Talk to your insurance provider to find out what options are available to you.

 The dwelling coverage in a homeowners policy is different than the building property protection in a condo insurance policy.
 If your condo is damaged by a covered peril, building property protection helps pay for repairs to the walls of your condo unit and its interior.
 Your condo association's insurance policy may help cover other parts of the building, such as the roof, elevator, basement, courtyards or walkways.

 Although a lot of people think of their dwelling as just the physical structure that they live in, dwelling coverage may help protect more than that.
 Dwelling insurance typically helps cover the home you live in plus attached structures.
 What this means is that a structure like your garage may also be covered by dwelling insurance, as long as the garage is attached to your house.